GIXLabs/TECHIN515_Sp24/Tutorial - Visualize real-time sensor data from Azure IoT Hub using Power BI/Tutorial - Visualize real-time sensor data from Az 4c10c0a06d1a43e28d9f2d2ca44b24fe.md

 Additional Microsoft resource: [Tutorial - IoT data visualization with Power BI - Azure IoT Hub | Microsoft Learn](https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-live-data-visualization-in-power-bi)

+## Prerequisites

+In order to complete this exercise, you must first stream sensor data to Azure IoT Hub.
+To stream ultrasonic sensor data to Azure IoT Hub from an ESP32 follow this [tutorial](https://github.com/GIXLabs/TECHIN515_Sp24/tree/main/Tutorial%20-%20ESP32%20and%20Azure%20IoT%20Hub).
+To stream ultrasonic sensor data to Azure IoT Hub from a Raspberry Pi follow this [lab](https://github.com/GIXLabs/TECHIN515_Sp24/tree/main/Lab3_CloudIntro).

 ## Overview

 At the end of this tutorial, you’ll be able to generate a web URL to a visualization of your sensor data as well as generate html code for a graphic which you can paste into your own web application.